High-Energy Concentration for Federated Learning in Frequency Domain: Methodology

 where $N$ is the total number of synthetic data samples.
 It can be seen that according to the curriculum strategy, the value of $N_{k,c}$ is as follows:

 where $g$ and $b$ are the number of stages and the initial value of the first stage, respectively.
 At each stage, the sent frequency-domain components always require less storage than the entire spatial-domain data.
+To facilitate a more intuitive comparison, we present the variation in cumulative communication cost as the communication rounds progress.

+To ensure fairness, the cumulative communication cost for each approach is calculated based on the synthesized data of a single class from the CIFAR-10 \cite{35} dataset.
+As shown in Fig. \ref{Fig8}, it is evident that regardless of whether the window size $s$ is 8, 12, or 16, the cumulative communication cost is consistently lower than that of entire spatial-domain communication.
+This further demonstrates the superiority of our approach.
 Notably, the frequency-domain distribution alignment introduced in the previous section ensures the efficient execution of low-frequency-based curriculum-style communication by reinforcing low-frequency alignment.
-Furthermore, we compare the security of entire spatial-domain communication and sparse frequency-domain communication in the Appendix.
+Furthermore, we compare the security of entire spatial-domain communication and sparse frequency-domain communication in the Theorem 3.